Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 select s_fptrs
 ```

-We get all the structures that are allocated by kmalloc, we get all the structures that contain function pointers and select the ones that satisfy both conditions (@@TODO: does this have a technical term?
-JOIN?).
+We get all the structures that are allocated by kmalloc, we get all the structures that contain function pointers and select the ones that satisfy both conditions.
 We just need to implement the classes `StructAllocatedByKmalloc`, and `StructWithFunctionPtr`.

-### Just some helpful utils
+### Some useful utils
 Just some utils that will be helpful later, you can skip it for now and come back later when needed.

 Removes a level of indirection.
 E.g. `char*`->`char` or `char**`->`char*`